randomairborne/ImprovedZeppelinDocs/LinuxSetup.md

 2. `nvm install`

 ## Set up Github SSH Access
-Building the bot will access various Github repositories and download code from different places, code that the bot depends on.
-In order to do that, we need to set up a Github account if you don't have one yet, and set up SSH access via a key pair so your server can access these Github repositories as needed during the installation process.
+Building the bot will include having to access various Github repositories and download code from different places; code that the bot depends on.
+In order to do that, we need to set up a Github account - if you don't have one yet, just visit [Github](https://github.com/signup) and go from there - and set up SSH access via a key pair so your server can access these Github repositories as needed during the installation process.

 1. `ssh-keygen -t ed25519 -C "your_email@example.com"` (substituting your email address in the quotes; keep the quotes)
 2. `eval "$(ssh-agent)"`
 3. `ssh-add ~/.ssh/id_ed25519`
 4. `cat ~/.ssh/id_ed25519.pub` Copy all the text from the output
 5. Install the key pair to Github:
-  1. Log in to github (create an account if you need to)
+  1. Log in to github (see the above step if you need to create an account)
-  2. Click on profile picture on top right and click on Settings
+  2. Click on your profile picture on top right and click on Settings
   3. On the left, click on SSH and GPG Keys, then click New SSH Key
-  4. Paste text (from step 4) into Key box and name it.
+  4. Paste the text (from step 4) into the key box and name it.
 Then click the green save button.
 6. Back in the SSH shell, `ssh -T git@github.com`

 ## Install and Build the Bot and API